goauthentik/authentik/website/docs/flow/stages/authenticator_validate/index.md

 When no restriction is set, all WebAuthn devices a user has registered are allowed.

 These restrictions only apply to WebAuthn devices created with authentik 2024.4 or later.

+#### Automatic device selection

+If the user has more than one device, a device picker screen is shown.
+Once the user successfully authenticates with a device, that device is marked as "last used".
+In subsequent challenges, the last used device will be automatically selected for the user.
+(Should they wish to use another device, the user can return to the device picker screen.)